Exponentially Closed Fields and the Conjecture on Intersections with Tori: Complete elementary theory

 \subsection{Exponential-algebraic closedness}

+In the second author's paper \cite{Zilber05peACF0}, the \seacness\ property was considered alongside the apparently weaker \emph{exponential-algebraic closedness} property.
+We now state this property in a simpler form than in the earlier paper and give several equivalent statements.
+We then show that, under CIT, it can replace \seacness\ as an axiom for the class \ECF.

-An ELA-field $F$ is said to be \emph{exponentially-algebraically closed}, or EAC, iff for every $n \in \N^+$ and every rotund subvariety $V$ of $G^n$ defined over $F$ there is $\xbar$ in $F$ such that $(\xbar,e^\xbar) \in V$.
-The EAC property is clearly first-order axiomatizable, since rotundity is definable.
+An ELA-field $F$ is said to be \emph{exponentially-algebraically closed}, or EAC, if and only if for every $n \in \N^+$ and every rotund subvariety $V$ of $G^n$ defined over $F$ there is $\xbar$ in $F$ such that $(\xbar,e^\xbar) \in V$.
+The EAC property is first-order axiomatizable because rotundity is definable in the field language \cite[Theorem~3.2(5)]{Zilber05peACF0}.
+(The notion of rotundity, while tailored to exponentiation, is an algebraic notion not using the exponential structure, so in particular it does not matter that that paper only dealt with exponential fields with standard kernel.)

 The next two lemmas summarize some variant but equivalent statements of exponential-algebraic closedness.